bcmertz/dotfiles/README.md

 Personal config
-Heavily influenced by zamansky and clarete exwm taken directly from clarete
+Heavily influenced by zamansky and clarete exwm config taken directly from clarete